Lecture Notes in Cosmology: Production of scalar perturbations during inflation

 we can identify the velocity potential of the inflation field (we drop the superscript $\varphi$ now) as:

 \end{ex}

 \hrulefill

-Hence, using the result of the exercise, we can write:
+Using the results of the exercise, we can write:

 We need to find an evolution equation for $\mathcal R$.
-In principle, combining the above expression with the Klein-Gordon equation \eqref{pertKGeq} we can eliminate $\delta\varphi$.
-Then, $\Phi$ can be dealt with via the use of the Einstein equations, which are:
+In principle, by combining the above expression with the Klein-Gordon equation \eqref{pertKGeq}, we can eliminate $\delta\varphi$.
+Then, $\Phi$ can be addressed using the Einstein equations, which are: